cafelabai/centr-seek/README.md

 5. Top-K Retrieval: At classification time, a query is embedded and matched against stored vectors to retrieve the top-k most relevant sentence chunks.

-6. LLM Classification: The retrieved content is provided as context to a Large Language Model (e.g., ChatGPT or Groq), which classifies the type of document.
+6. LLM Classification: The retrieved content is provided as context to a Large Language Model (e.g., ChatGPT or Groq), which identifies the type of document.
 ---

 ## Future Improvements